ClareMSYanGit/addin-workshop/Lesson2.md

 - Use the Workbook.functions.sum() method.

-Notice that the sum() method returns programmatically the value of the sum of the range which we add to a cell.
+Notice that the sum() method returns programmatically the value of the sum of the range, which we add to a cell.
 However, typically, you'd add a formula like this: ``` "=sum(<range>)" ``` into that cell instead of the resulting value.

-2.7 Use the range calculation API in Lesson 4

-So let's add another value into the Grand Total row.
+2.7 Use the range calculation API in Lesson 4, so let's add another value into the Grand Total row.
 This one should total up the Qty column but not use the workbook.function.sum() method.
 Instead add the "=sum()" formula into the cell for later calculation.

-2.8 After this is successful, add another row with Tax and include that into the Grand Total amount.
+2.8 After this is successful, add another row with Tax (say B6:E6) and include that into the Grand Total amount.